Renewables

 Normally, energy communities are set up to help citizens, businesses and other special consumer groups to benefit from lower energy costs using renewable energy.

-There are two categories: renewable energy communities (RECs) and citizens energy communities (CECs).
+There are two categories: renewable energy communities (RECs) and citizen energy communities (CECs).
 They have priority in obtaining licenses compared to commercial investments.
 They are exempt from letters of guarantee and have access to national and European funding and a higher feed-in tariff.

 A law was adopted in 2023 to restrict production licenses for energy communities.
 It also had the goal of excluding other market actors from participating.
 However, it appears that the attempt was unsuccessful.